 Hoyer et al (2013) Distinct effects of IPSU and suvorexant on mouse sleep architecture.
 Front.Neurosci.
 7 230 PMID: 24376396

 Betschart et al (2013) Identification of a novel series of orexin receptor antagonists with a distinct effect on sleep architecture for the treatment of insomnia.
 J.Med.Chem.
 56 7590 PMID: 23964859

 If you know of a relevant reference for IPSU, please let us know.

 View Related Products by Product Action

-Keywords: IPSU, supplier, OX2, receptors, antagonists, antagonism, orexins, sleep, orally, bioavailable, brain, penetrant, OX2, Receptor, OX2, Receptor, Tocris Bioscience
+Keywords: IPSU, IPSU supplier, OX2, receptors, antagonists, antagonism, orexins, sleep, orally, bioavailable, brain, penetrant, Receptor, 5645, Tocris Bioscience

 Citations for IPSU